aws/aws-dotnet-extensions-configuration/README.md

 For AppConfig in Lambda there is special implementation `AddAppConfigForLambda` which uses [Lambda Extension](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html).

 Very important!!
-If you want to use AppConfig, remember to add proper [Lambda Extension](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html) to your AWS Lambda.
+If you want to use AppConfig, remember to add proper [Lambda Extension](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html) and required environment variables to your AWS Lambda.

 ```csharp
 var configurations = new ConfigurationBuilder()